bon-ami/jirrit/README.md

   - check whether watching a case
   - watch a case
   - unwatch a case
+  - add a file to a case
+  - list files attached to a case
+  - get a file to a case (specify a full path, a file name under current dir, or a dir in existence, without current file under it.
+If no file name provided, the original file name of the attachment will be taken.
+If destination file already exists, this will fail.)
+  - remove a file attached to a case

 - Gerrit
   - list merged submits of someone